korcsmarosgroup/ViralLink/README.md

 ## Inputs to ViralLink

-When running the workflow using the wrapper script (*virallink.py*), all input files and parameters should be specified by editing the *parameters.yml* file using a text editor.
+When running the whole workflow (not using the scripts seperately), all input files and parameters should be specified by editing the *parameters.yml* file using a text editor.
 For description of these parameters, see the *parameters_description.tsv* file.
+Both files are located in the folder *deploy/pipeline/*.
 > NB.
 > * Do not edit the parameter names in the *parameters.yml* file.
 > * File paths can be relative and slashes are not required at the beginning and end of the paths.
-> * The wrapper will run all scripts in step 1 -> step 6 inclusive.
+> * The whole workflow wrapper will run all scripts in step 1 -> step 6 inclusive.
 The only script not run is step 7, as it requires interpretation of the results for the purpose of selecting functions of interest to visualise.

-If the user would like to run the scripts separately from the workflow wrapper, each script should be run from the command line, specifying the required input parameters.
-The parameters for each script can be found in the *scripts/parameters_all.tsv* file and in the script *readme.md* files.
+If the user would like to run the scripts separately from the whole workflow wrapper, each script should be run from the command line, specifying the required input parameters.
+The parameters for each script can be found in the *deploy/pipeline/scripts/parameters_all.tsv* file and in the script *readme.md* files.

+To run ViralLink on your own transcriptomics data there are two required input files: a normalised counts table and a metadata table.
+However it is also possible (although more complicated) to run the workflow using instead a normalised counts table, a metadata file and a table of differentially expressed genes (ideally pre-filtered - ViralLink will apply the log fold change and adjusted p value cut off specified).
+To use the later set of input files see the section *How to skip differential expression step*.

 **The input files for ViralLink are as follows:**